At a glance

 You’ll experience the highest standard of facilities available with an extremely experienced team of guides and porters.
-The meals we provide are nutritious and plentiful.
-We’ll also GPS track your trip so your family and friends can follow your progress via our website. #noshortcuts is our mantra and because of this, we have a 100% safety record after more than 12 years in business.
+The meals we provide are nutritious and plentiful. #noshortcuts is our mantra and because of this, we have a 100% safety record after almost 20 years in business.

 What People Are Saying

 Reputation is everything when it comes to taking care of you in the mountains.
 Achieving your goal is one thing, but doing it safely and in style is how we roll.
 Here’s what some of our guests said about their experience with us.

 “I had a brilliant time with Trek Climb Ski Nepal hiking the Everest Circuit.
 The terrain was challenging in places, but the trek was organised to ensure a balance between hard work and enjoyment with a great acclimatisation schedule.
 My guide, Gyan, was so helpful and the trekking, stunning mountains and experience was amazing.
 I can’t recommend Trek Climb Ski Nepal’s programme more highly.
 It’s the trip of a lifetime.”

 Everest Base Camp via Gokyo Lakes – October 2016